Sam-Andrews/child-diet-inequality/code/README_code.md

 ./jobscript.sh -v -a 6 -A 18
 ```

-Additionally, the `BMI.csv` data has been included should further researchers wish to modify the scripts to include this data.

 ## Other files

 This directory contains a number of other files that are not directly called by the job script, but are otherwise necessary for the other scripts to run.
 These include: